0xPolygonMiden/miden-base/docs/architecture/overview.md

 # Miden architecture overview

 Polygon Miden’s architecture departs considerably from typical blockchain designs to support privacy and parallel transaction execution.

 In traditional blockchains, state and transactions must be transparent to be verifiable.
 This is necessary for block production and execution.

 However, user generated zero-knowledge proofs allow state transitions, e.g. transactions, to be verifiable without being transparent.

 ## Miden design goals

 * High throughput: The ability to process a high number of transactions (state changes) over a given time interval.
-* [Privacy](https://en.wikipedia.org/wiki/Privacy_and_blockchain): The ability to keep data secret and anonymous while processing and/or storing it.
+* Privacy: The ability to keep data known to one’s self and anonymous while processing and/or storing it.
 * Asset safety: Maintaining a low risk of mistakes or malicious behavior leading to asset loss.

 ## Actor model